Ondrik8/enumy/README.md

 # Enumy

 Enumy is a Linux post exploitation vulnerability scanner that aims to automate as much of the intial post exploitation recon during a CTF or a pentest.
 Enumy has a nice interface built with ncurses if you have an SSH connection, or a standard text based interface for dumb shells.
+With an emphisise on portablility and speed.

 ![Example](./docs/svg/example.svg)